In the waiting room Needling Clitorides Histories is a live art work for 2 or more people at a time.

 First presented at Performance Studies International 19, Ternate Park Rose Garden, Stanford (USA) 27 – 30th June 2013 as part of a triptych with the site responsive Evolution: A Walk [With Herbivores] and Fieldwork:Empathic Limb Clinic.

-Visitors in a waiting area embroider two botanic panels.
-One is the Clitoria Ternatea flower and one is the human Clitoridis.
+Visitors in a waiting area add to two embroidery panels.
+One outline is the flower, Clitoria Ternatea, and one is the human Clitoridis.

-Participants (both men and women) have been observed to grow attached to the works they contribute to, asking to continue their embroidery after other appointments and returning on subsequent days to add further stitches.
+Participants grew visibly attached to the works they contributed to, and asked to continue their embroidery at other times returning on subsequent days to add further stitches.

 Conceived and presented by Cat Jones.

 Research for this project has been supported through Australia Council for the Arts through a Creative Australia Fellowship 2012, and residencies at fo.am, Belgium and Bundanon Trust NSW.
-Special thanks to the generosity of The Wellcome Trust Library for access to rare materials, the artists involved in Transcontinental Garden Exchange for feedback, prototype testing and stitching and to Cate Hull.
+Special thanks to the generosity of The Wellcome Trust Library for access to rare materials, the artists involved in Transcontinental Garden Exchange for feedback, prototype testing and stitching.